 Your creativity and input are very much welcomed at the school if you have any suggestions to help improve learning in the classroom please tell the local team.

-Find here start dates and location of the teaching internship.
 The large volunteer house in Fish Hoek will be your happy home for this internhsip.
 It accommodates up to 20 people (our volunteers only) in dormitory-style, same sex rooms with bunk beds, a maximum of six people per room.
 You will find even a pool and garden terrace - a perfect place to relax after work!

 Project duration: Four or eight weeks